There are three main points to remember about illness in the aquarium:

 Finally, we suggest you do not keep a medicine chest.
 Buy medicines only when you need them, as you will then be less likely to panic dose unnecessarily or incorrectly.

 Sooner or later you will need to destroy a fish which can no longer function properly as a result of illness or old age.
-The quickest and most humane method is to-sever the spinal cord by cutting down hard just behind the head using a sharp knife.
+The quickest and most humane method is to sever the spinal cord by cutting down hard just behind the head using a sharp knife.
 If you can’t face the task, consult your vet.

 Keep spares of items which go wrong commonly and suddenly, for example, heater, air pump diaphragm.
-In the event of major failures, tank breakage, filter breakdown, at unsociable hours, seek help from the fishkeeping friends you should have made (including your dealer).
+In the event of major failures, tank breakage, or filter breakdown, at unsociable hours, seek help from the fishkeeping friends you should have made (including your dealer).

-Notify the electricity company of the loss of supply and get an estimate of duration.
+Notify the electricity company of the loss of supply and get an estimate of the duration.
 Keep tanks warm with blankets/quilts; plastic lemonade bottles, filled from the hot water tank, can be used as heaters.
 Use a battery-operated air pump or improvise aeration, for example, hourly short sessions with a bicycle pump.
 Filter bacteria may be affected, so reduce/stop feeding and monitor ammonia/nitrite for a few days.

 Going on Holiday

 Properly maintained set-ups need no special preparation.
-Ask someone to check the fishes daily ideally an aquarist, but if not leave the phone number of a “trouble-shooter” in case of any problems with the fishes or equipment.
+Ask someone to check the fish daily ideally an aquarist, but if not leave the phone number of a “trouble-shooter” in case of any problems with the fish or equipment.
 Most fishes will survive a fortnight without food and probably be healthier for it, but if you must have them fed, never leave a container of food.
 Other people are invariably over-generous but instead provide individually wrapped daily rations.